 Revelation 22:12-13 (CEB)

-So, each week during Advent I will post a prayer on Sunday and then follow up with a reflection from that weeks reading on Wednesday.
+So, each week during Advent I will post a prayer on Sunday and then follow-up with a reflection from that weeks reading on Wednesday.
 The reflections are inspired by the practice of lectio divina which is one of my favorite ways to read and reflect on scripture.
-The readings and prayers will come from the Book of Common Prayer – Revised Common Lectionary (as provided in the Lectionary app on my iPhone).
-I will alternate between Old and New Testament readings because I think it’s important that we not only read the familiar Christmas stories and ideas of Advent from the New Testament but also read the promises and expectation of the Old Testament as we live and worship in the tension of the already and not yet.
+The readings and some prayers will come from the Book of Common Prayer (as provided in the Sunday Worship app on my iPhone).
+I will alternate between Old, New Testament and maybe a Psalm for the readings because I think it is important that we not only read the familiar Christmas stories and ideas of Advent from the New Testament but also read the promises and expectation of the Old Testament as we live and worship in the tension of the already and not yet.